adaltas/node-csv/readme.md

 -   *columns*
     List of fields or true if autodiscovered in the first CSV line, impact the `transform` argument and the `data` event by providing an object instead of an array, order matters, see the transform and the columns section below.

--   *skipInitialSpace*
+-   *ltrimFields*
-    If true, ignore whitespace immediately following the delimiter, default to false.
+    If true, ignore whitespace immediately following the delimiter (i.e. left-trim all fields), default to false.

--   *skipTrailingSpace*
+-   *rtrimFields*
-    If true, ignore whitespace immediately preceding the delimiter, default to false.
+    If true, ignore whitespace immediately preceding the delimiter (i.e. right-trim all fields), default to false.

 Writing API
 -----------